inkstitch/inkstitch/collections/_docs/en/004-009-satin-tools.md

 * If you prefer to keep your previous order (which might be the case if you have overlaying satins), enable the option **Preserve order of Satin Columns**.

-## Convert Line to Satin

-This extension will convert a stroke into a satin column with a specified width.
-After the conversion you will see the two rails and (possibly) lots of rungs, depending on the shape of your line.

-### Usage

-1. Draw a bezier curve (`B`)
-2. Set the stroke width in the "Fill and Stroke" panel ("Stroke style" tab), which you can access with `Shift+Ctrl+F`
-2. Run `Extensions > Ink/Stitch  >  Tools: Satin > Convert Line to Satin`

-## Cut Satin Column

-Split a satin column at a specified point.
-The split happens at a stitch boundary to ensure that the two resulting satins sew just like the original.
-All parameters set on the original satin remain on the two new satins, and all rungs are retained.
-If one of the satins would have no rungs left, a new rung is added.

-### Usage

-1. Select a satin column (simple satin doesn't work)
-2. Attach the "Satin split point" command using `Extensions > Ink/Stitch  > Commands > Attach Commands to Selected Objects`.
-3. Move the symbol (or just the connector line's endpoint) to point to the exact spot you want the satin to be split at.
-4. Select the satin column again.
-5. Run `Extensions > Ink/Stitch  > Tools: Satin > Split Satin Column`.
-6. The split point command and connector line disappear, and nothing else appears to have happened.
-Select your satin and you'll see that it's been split.

 ## Flip Satin Column Rails